Who is OFALycée for?

 Why did you create an Advisory Council?

-Any school, like any business, needs an outside eye to make the right decisions.
-Our advisory board brings together personalities who give different experiences and expertise; from the business world to higher education, our advisers provide the support and perspectives necessary for OFALycée’s growth.
+Any school, like any business, benefits from external insight in order to make the right decisions.
+Our advisory board brings together professionals with a wide range of experience and expertise, from both the business world and higher education, providing valuable support and perspective to facilitate OFALycée’s growth.

 What are the advantages of OFALycée?